 - (i) The overall aim of this Policy is to attain a balance between Kenya's population growth rate on the one hand and sustained rate of economic growth for sustainable development on the other.
-The Policy is therefore, broad-based and has a comprehensive view of population issues. - (ii) The Policy recognises regional variations with regard to population issues and development. - (iii) The Policy respects fundamental human rights and freedoms relating to social, cultural and religious beliefs and practices. - (iv) The Policy reaffirms that all couples and individuals have the basic right to decide freely and responsibly the number and spacing of their children, have access to information and education in order to make informed choice, and the means to do so. - (v) The Policy recognises the family as the basic unit of the society and as such should be strengthened. - (vi) The Policy recognises that advancing gender equity and equality, empowerment of women, elimination of all forms of violence against women and the ability to control their own fertility are cornerstones of population and development programmes.
+The Policy is therefore, broad-based and has a comprehensive view of population issues. - (ii) The Policy recognises regional variations with regard to population issues and development. - (iii) The Policy respects fundamental human rights and freedoms relating to social, cultural and religious beliefs and practices. - (iv) The Policy reaffirms that all couples and individuals have the basic right to decide freely and responsibly the number and spacing of their children, have access to information and education in order to make informed choice, and the means to do so. - (v) The Policy recognises the family as the basic unit of the society and as such should be strengthened. - (vi) The Policy recognises advancing gender equity and equality, empowerment of women and elimination of all forms of violence.